Demonetisation: Why you should not complain about longer wait in ATM queues

-As citizens continue to reel under demonetisation, a deep dive into the lives of those on the other side and how they are carrying out the mandate
+As citizens in Mumbai continue to reel under demonetisation, mid-day takes a deep dive into the lives of those on the other side and how they are carrying out the mandate

 With just 82,000 ATMs recalibrated across the country, and 1.48 lakh more yet to be, it’s still a long wait in the queue for people.
 The crisis shows little sign of easing till the first week of December.